icegreentea/fydp/README.md

 - figure out a way to make it adaptable to red OR blue, rather than looking for one colour
 - making lane and colour detection work together, separate right now
 - push everything
-- annotate images for testing
+- annotate images for testing - use ginput in MATLAB.
+For each image, save top left pixel and bottom right pixel.

 Algorithm:
 - normalize everything: histogram equalization